matthewpaley/matthewpaley.github.io/index.md

 # About me

 I grew up in Cleveland, Ohio.
-I graduated from The Ohio State University in 2018, where I majored in Management Information Systems and minored in business analytics.
+I graduated from The Ohio State University in 2018, where I majored in Management Information Systems and minored in Business Analytics.
 In my free time, I combine my passion for sports with the technical skills I've developed and work on sports analytics projects.

 ---

-I work at DHL Supply Chain in Columbus, Ohio.
-I'm part of a small team showing the value that data science can bring to an organization.
+I currently work as a Data Scientist for Greenhouse Software.
+I'm part of a small team of data scientists supporting the product org with analytics and foundational modeling.
+My most recent projects have involved using NLP and large language modeling in conjunction with job descriptions.

+---

+Additionally, I'm working on a really cool product called [SportsmindAI](sportsmindai.com).
+Sportsmind is your personal fantasy football assistant, using AI to help win your league.
+It's still in beta, but I think it's pretty cool.

 ---